geomagpy/magpy/README.md

 Section 3 contains all information about accessing data in files and from remote and web services.
 MagPy also supports MariaDB/MySQL databases including data base read and write methods.
 Data base specific information can be found in section 9.
-Finally, a table of of current supported formats and developments is to be found in the appendix.
+Finally, a table of currently supported formats and developments is to be found in the appendix A1.

 ### 3.1 Reading data